A supermartingale approach to Gaussian process based sequential design of experiments: Applications to popular sequential design strategies

-We conclude the proof by observing that all three convergence results also hold in the $L^1$-sense by the dominated convergence theorem. \end{proof}
+We conclude the proof by observing that all three convergence results also hold in the $L^1$ sense by the dominated convergence theorem. \end{proof}

-Finally, we remark that Proposition \ref{prop:EI:converges} improves the consistency result of \cite{vazquez2010convergence}, since it does not impose the no-empty-ball property on the covariance function $k$.
-Hence, Proposition \ref{prop:EI:converges} also holds with very smooth Gaussian processes, or with Gaussian processes which sample paths have symmetry properties.
+Finally, we remark that Proposition~\ref{prop:EI:converges} improves the consistency result of \cite{vazquez2010convergence}, since it does not impose the no-empty-ball property on the covariance function $k$.
+Hence, Proposition~\ref{prop:EI:converges} also holds with very smooth Gaussian processes, such as Gaussian processes with a Gaussian (a.k.a. squared exponential) covariance function, or with Gaussian processes whose sample paths have symmetry properties \cite{ginsb:sym}.